thephpleague/monga/readme.md

 * A filter builder that doesn't make your mind go nuts.
 * All sorts of handy update functions.
 * An abstraction for sorting single results.
-* GridSF support for a Mongo filesystem.
+* GridFS support for a Mongo filesystem.

 ## Vision